Aliraza9266/app-policy/README.md

   <h2>Where Data Is Stored</h2>
   <p>All primary app data (car details, parking slot assignments, selected services) is stored locally on the user’s device using iOS local storage (UserDefaults / local persistence).
 We do not transmit or store personal data on our servers unless you explicitly enable a cloud or backup feature (if available).</p>

-  <h2>Third-Party Services</h2>
-  <p>We may use third-party services for analytics, crash reporting, or other functionality.
-These services may collect usage and device information.
-We only integrate reputable providers and limit data sent to those services.
-If you want details about any specific provider, contact us at <a href="mailto:Alirazashaukat92@gamil.com">Alirazashaukat92@gamil.com"</a>.</p>

   <h2>Sharing & Disclosure</h2>
   <p>We do not sell or rent your personal information.
 We may disclose information where required by law or to protect our rights.</p>